The Role of Nurses in Disaster Response

 Nurses from disaster-relief organizations and the armed forces provided triage care to hundreds of thousands of people who were displaced by the Category 5 hurricane, often in makeshift medical facilities with limited equipment and supplies.

-The initial government response to Hurricane Katrina was widely criticized, and eventually led to the formation of FEMA to improve responses to future disasters.
-Still, many nurses and other volunteers put forth incredible efforts to care for the physical and psychological well-being of the people and families affected by Katrina.
+The initial government response to Hurricane Katrina was widely criticized and eventually led to several policy changes to improve responses to future disasters.
+Still, many nurses and other volunteers put forth incredible efforts to care for the physical and psychological well-being of the people and families affected by Hurricane Katrina.

 Haiti Earthquake